Looking for the best grammar checker to use in 2020?

-This struck me as particularly useful for fiction writers who want to improve the quality of their sentences.
+This struck me as particularly useful for fiction writers who want to improve the quality of their sentences and sentence structure.

-The version I tested only supports British and American english, so it’s less ideal if you write in more than one language or you’re learning english.
+The prowritingaid premium version I tested only supports British and American English, so it’s less ideal if you write in more than one language or you’re learning English.

-Anyone who wants to write for the web like a blog post should try and write for eight or ninth grade audience (a Flesch reading score of above 70%).
+Anyone who wants to write for the web like a blog post should try to write for an eighth or ninth grade audience (a Flesch reading score of above 70%).

 The good news is, apart from specifying grammar rules, ProWritingAid will also help you figure out the readability of your articles based on the Flesch Reading Score.
 This is great for improving your web writing skills.

-Well, web readers have a shorter attention-span than those consuming print (look squirrel!).
-Tailoring your blog post for this audience is easy to achieve with ProWritingAid because you can simplify it.
+Well, web readers have a shorter attention span than those consuming print (look a squirrel!).
+It is really easy to simplify and tailor your blog post for this audience with ProWritingAid.

-Although the WordPress plugin Yoast also contains this feature, it’s useful if you write outside of WordPress.
+Although the WordPress plugin Yoast also gives you this feature, it’s useful if you write outside of WordPress.

 In short: your mileage may vary depending on your writing workflow.

-Still, if you’re are on tight budget and can’t afford the other premium grammar checkers in this review, ProWritingAid represents a good choice.
+If you’re on a tight budget and can’t afford the other premium grammar checkers in this review, ProWritingAid premium makes a good choice.
 It’s also useful for fiction writers and those who use Scrivener a lot.

-- The most affordable grammar and spelling checker I reviewed
+- The most affordable spelling and grammar checker I have reviewed

 - Relatively accurate